devfake/novus/README.md

 Change your primary key of a table.
 This has no effect on the primary key that was defined by the options.

-The only problem is the `find()` method, it searches the primary key from your option define.
-But this will soon fixed.

 ```php
 $novus->table('users')->renamePrimaryKey('number');
 ```